rahulgh33/BengaliTransliterator/README.md

 rājj pôrākrôm o môhimā juge juge tomār āmen

-- What is "agnimile.txt"?
+- What is "LordsPrayer.txt"?
-  - The first 3 lines of the Rigveda.
-Includes pitch accent and punctuation, and thus is an example of a text file that can be used with VedicTransliterator.py
+  - The Lord's Prayer in Bengali.
+Common linguistic example.

-- What is "nasadiya.txt"
+- What is "rabindranath.txt"?
-  - The "Hymn of Creation", a famous contemplative hymn in Rigveda (10:129) about the origin of the universe.
-Does not include pitch accent within the text file nor punctuation, example of a file that can be used with HKandIASTTransliterator.py
+  - A famous poem from the Bengali polymath Rabindranath Tagore, "E monihar amay".